LoicZHU/wr-training-course/README.md

 It is an app of an another bigger project for a LMS website.

 ## Install dependencies
+If you have MongoDB installed on your computer, you can install dependencies.

 ### Back-end
-If you have MongoDB installed on your computer:
 - Go into `backend` folder and install:
 ```
 yarn